cvxtct/cwnote/README.md

 `cwnote`  - Add vertical annotations to CloudWatch dashboards from CLI A  lightweight Rust CLI tool for automatically inserting **vertical annotations** (version markers, incident markers, deploy events, alarms, etc.) into **AWS CloudWatch dashboards**.

-It integrates easily into CI/CD pipelines and can target a single dashboard or a whole set of dashboards sharing a prefix.
+It integrates easily into CI/CD pipelines and can target a single dashboard or a whole set of dashboards sharing a suffix.

 ### **Features**

-- Annotate **single dashboards** or **multiple dashboards by prefix**
+- Annotate **single dashboards** or **multiple dashboards by suffix**
 - Add fully custom annotations:

     - --label (e.g. "version", "incident", "deploy", "alarm")